schooltool-project/schooltool-book/source/translations.rst

      sudo mv ru_LC_MESSAGES_schooltool.mo /usr/share/pyshared/schooltool/locales/ru/LC_MESSAGES/schooltool.mo

- * Restart the SchoolTool services, your translation should be applied.
+ * Restart the SchoolTool service, your translation should be applied.

 Of course, for languages other than Russian, the "ru" above should be replaced with the relevant prefix.